reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powerautomate-json-error-how-to-handle-double-quotes.md

 ```
 ![Error](../images/powerautomate-json-error-how-to-handle-double-quotes/InternalError_Json_cause.png)

-The error is clearly with double quotes in the JSON string.
+This results in an error because the JSON parser expects commas to separate elements, and double quotes within strings can disrupt this structure.

+## Error Message

+Here's the typical error message you might see:

 >{
   "status": 400,